korkies22/TopImage/README.md

 - multer: For form data requests.
 - nodemon: Hot-reloading of the backend server.
 - node-schedule: Chrono tasks for the scrapper.
+- socket-io: Creation of web sockets.
+- socket-io-client: Client of socket io connections on frontend.

 ### Folder Structure